Posting Cash and Surety Bonds

 Administrative Fees & Court Costs

 Ten percent of the amount of the bond, up to a maximum of $50, will be retained by the Clerk's Office as an administrative fee.
+A $5 Death Benefit fee must be added to the cash bond amount.
 In addition, the Court may order a portion or all of your bond applied to restitution or court costs.

 Name On Bond